TobiKipp/SudokuTraining/README.md

     %>

 The backup needed some modifications, as it has to truncate the path and add the rest path after that.

+## The basic Layout 1 - Getting CSS to work ##

+As a first step a 9x9 layout, a check and a solve button will be added.
+The app does not know how to find the stylesheets.
+Finding examples using xml configuration is easier and now that I am forced to use a war archive anyhow due to bad spring boot JSP support I will use the web.xml again.

+The web.xml worked basically immediately.
+However the missing jackson libraries caused trouble with the RESTful service leading to the index page using this service also malfunctioning.